Reza-Abdolahi/miniPet/README.md

-** miniPet **
+# miniPet 😺

-This is a passion project to explore capabilities of ARKit and RealityKit in which progressively new features will be added.
+## It's a fun new project to explore capabilities of RealityKit and ARKit which progressively will be maintained and improved.

+## installation:
+- just run xcworkspace, no further steps are needed!